gr33nwzrd/mshta-abuse/README.md

 While diving into malware analysis, I came across a technique where attackers use **HTA files** to gain unauthorized access to a victim’s device.
 What makes this interesting is the abuse of a built-in Windows utility called `mshta.exe`.

-This post explores how `mshta` can be leveraged to execute malicious code—**without needing to download a file**—and how simple it is to pull off a stealthy reverse shell using this method.
+This post explores how `mshta` can be leveraged to execute malicious code—**without needing to download a file**—and how simple it is to pull off a reverse shell using this method.
 Also a walk through a proof-of-concept (PoC) attack using a disguised `.mp3` file and a `.lnk` shortcut file.

 ## What is `mshta.exe`?